void-512/GmailFilter/README.md

 ## Overview

-This project is an **email ingestion and filtering system**, one of the core service in the workflow of Garde Robe.
+This project is an **email ingestion and filtering system**, one of the core service in the workflow of Garde Robe

-The system automatically fetches emails from users, applies configurable keyword and pattern-based filters, extracts structured information, and forwards matched results to downstream services.
+The system automatically fetches emails from users, applies configurable keyword and pattern-based filters, extracts structured information, and forwards matched results to downstream services

----

 ## Usage